- Home

 -

-PRP Therapy – stimulates cellular repair using your own plasma
+PRP Therapy – stimulates cellular repair using your own plasma.
+Suitable for mild cases of the disease and in early stages

 -

-Verapamil Injections – softens plaques and improves flexibility in some cases
+– softens plaques and improves flexibility in some cases.
+Also an approach for early stages of the condition.

 You can also learn more about these treatments on our Peyronie’s Disease Overview Page.